 BYU ECEn 564 Radar and Communication Systems

-Texts: There are two text books.
+Texts: There are two text books for this classes.
 Both are required.
 Handouts and supplementary material may be supplied.
-You'll want to keep these for your permanent library.
+You'll want to keep these books for your permanent library.

 A recommended useful secondary text is